 Not all car accidents are due to careless or reckless traffic violations.
 Instead, a mechanical failure, broken part, or other vehicle issue may be to blame.
 When this happens, the case becomes much more complex.
-However, you can still seek and secure a payout under New York’s no-fault auto accident laws.
+However, you can still seek compensation from the individuals or business responsible for your injuries.

-A faulty or neglected vehicle maintenance attorney in New York may be able to help you uncover the causes of your car accident and identify the liable parties.
+A New York faulty or neglected vehicle maintenance lawyer from our firm may be able to help you uncover the causes of your car accident and identify the liable parties.
 These liable parties could be the vehicle owner, a parts manufacturer, or those tasked with maintaining or repairing the vehicle.

 - Protect your rights